 As we ease out of lockdown and emerge into (hopefully) a post-pandemic world, I’ve revised and reworked this course with our new way of life in mind.
 The lessons are the same, but some are presented in a slightly different context to suit where we are now.

-Below is an except from my blog post about how the beginning of lock down was making me rethink my ways of working, and forcing me to hone my ideas for an email course.
-Since then, the course has run four times, and is about to run for the fifth time.
+Below is an excerpt from my blog post about how the beginning of lock down was making me rethink my ways of working, and forcing me to hone my ideas for an email course.
+Since then, the course has run five times, and is about to run for the sixth time.
 Over each run, I have met and worked with some incredible students, from those who had never before used a needle and thread to experienced doll makers and artists.
 It has been a genuine joy and privilege to see their incredible work come to life.
 If you’d like to see previous students work, head over to Instagram and take a look at the hashtags #thepalerookworkshop and #palerookworkshop .

 The following was originally posted in March 2020, at the beginning of lockdown in Scotland.

 Let’s start with what this course is not.

 This is not a course where you will learn how to follow a step by step doll making process.
 This is not a course where you will work from my (or anyone else’s) designs and patterns.
 This is not a course that will teach you one method of doll making.
 This is not a course where you will produce the same result as all the others who are taking the course.
 You will not be learning how to make a Pale Rook Doll and you will not be learning complex pattern cutting (seriously, pattern cutting is hard, even for those of us who have been taught it, and a written course really isn’t the way to learn it unless it’s by a really skilled pattern cutter who can describe complicated measurements and calculations in writing.
 I’m not one of those).

 What I can teach you is how to find your way of working and to identify what makes you tick.

 Which leads me to what this course is.